 The restrictions on referrals or barriers to access linked to resources appear to be less of an issue for government-run shelters.
 Information provided indicates that they are accessible 24 hours a day, seven days a week and are free of charge.225 Data available on three shelters in Iraq and Saudi Arabia, suggests capacity is less of an issue for government-run shelters as none of these shelters turn women away.
-In cases of no availability, women are referred to another shelter in Saudi Arabia, while one of the shelters in Iraq offers a place until alternative accommodation becomes available.
+In cases of no availability, women are referred to another shelter in Saudi Arabia, while one of the shelters in Irag offers a place until alternative accommodation becomes available.
 All also provide transportation or cover the cost of transportation for women seeking access.

 A shelter in Iraq does not accept self-referrals from women nor referrals from NGOs.
-The shelter will accept referrals from the police, but any other official referrals from governmental organizations must be based on a judge's decision and an official letter from the referring authority is required.
-All the other government-run shelters accept referrals through official parties, such as the police or the courts.
+The shelter will accept referrals from governmental organizations must be based on a judge's decision and an official letter from the referring authority is required.
+All the other governmentrun shelters accept referrals through official parties, such as the police or the courts.
 In Oman this includes referrals from the public prosecutor and in Saudi Arabia referrals from the Social Protection Unit.
 Again, legal and social contexts may further discriminate against survivors and therefore limit their access to services.